radadiavasu/AI-Tutor/README.md

 ---
 ### Advancements

-- Add `Deep Search` for long answers & browser capability for crystal clear perception on any topic.
+- Add `Deep Search` for long answers, comparisons between your doc and browser & browser capability for crystal clear perception on any topic.